Wraps all the necessary functions to run a CNV-GWAS using the output of

 (ii) Produces the requested inputs for a PLINK analysis,

-(iii) run a CNV-GWAS analysis using a linear model (i.e. lm
+(iii) run a CNV-GWAS analysis using a linear model (i.e. lm function), and

 (iv) export a QQ-plot displaying the adjusted p-values.